Mom of missing kids waives extradition; bail stays at $5M

 Seven-year-old Joshua “JJ” Vallow and 17-year-old Tylee Ryan have not been seen since September.
 Their disappearance captured worldwide attention after authorities pleaded for help in finding them late last year.
 Police in the city of Rexburg, Idaho, have said they “strongly believe that Joshua and Tylee’s lives are in danger.”

-Daniel Hempey, a lawyer who represented Vallow at Friday’s hearing, asked for bail to be lowered to $10,000.

-The judge has discretion to set bail, Kauai prosecutors said in a court filing opposing Vallow’s request.
+Earlier this week, her Kauai defense attorneys filed a motion asking the judge to reconsider Vallow’s $5 million bail.
+On Wednesday, De Costa urged Judge Kathleen Watanabe to “ignore the publicity, ignore the hype” and set reasonable bail.

-Vallow is a flight risk, prosecutors said.
+Vallow, 46, is a flight risk, prosecutors said.
 “Given the extensive media attention, she is clearly aware that the authorities have prioritized her case,” prosecutors said.
 “She also has the means to move across an ocean.”

 Prosecutors noted that Vallow’s husband, Chad Daybell, had $152,000 in a First Hawaiian Bank account.